LoopPerfect/buckaroo-docs/installation.rst

 Debian and Ubuntu via .deb
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We provide a `.deb` file for Debian and Ubuntu.
-To install it, download `buckaroo.deb <https://github.com/LoopPerfect/buckaroo/releases/download/v1.2.0/buckaroo_1.2.0_all.deb>`_ and either double-click to install or copy & paste the following:
+To install it, download `buckaroo.deb <https://github.com/LoopPerfect/buckaroo/releases/download/v1.2.0/buckaroo_1.2.0_all.deb>`_ and double-click to install.

+Alternatively, you can use the command-line:

 .. code-block:: bash